 Once the area is numb, the doctor will put a small needle into the kidney through the skin of your lower back.
 When it is in place, the doctor will inject a small amount of x-ray dye to see your kidney and urinary system.
 The doctor will then replace the needle with a soft tube that stays in the kidney.

 One end of the tube will remain outside your body to drain urine into a bag.
 The doctor will secure the tube at the skin surface with a stitch.
-You will also have a 2 x 2 gauze under and on top of the tube.
-You will have a 4 x 4 Tegaderm® dressing placed over the gauze.
+You will also have gauze under and on top of the tube.
+You will have a Tegaderm dressing placed over the gauze.
 The procedure will take 1-2 hrs.

 After the Procedure

-The nursing staff will be checking your vital signs such as pulse, blood pressure and temperature.
+Your vital signs such as pulse, blood pressure and temperature will be monitored.

 Tell the nursing staff if you have: